-Many athletes focus on intensive training and a protein-rich diet, but underestimate the importance of rest for muscle growth.
-Muscles do not grow during training, but in the recovery period afterwards.
-In this blog, we discuss why rest is essential and how you can make the most of it for maximum muscle development.
+Many athletes focus on intensive training and a protein-rich diet but underestimate the importance of rest for muscle growth.
+Muscles don't grow during training but in the recovery period afterward.
+In this blog, we discuss why rest is essential and how you can optimally use it for maximum muscle development.

 1. Why is rest crucial for muscle growth?

-During strength training, micro-tears occur in the muscles.
-During the rest phase, your body repairs these tears, making the muscles stronger and larger.
-Without sufficient rest, your body does not get the chance to fully recover, which can lead to stagnation or even injuries.
+During strength training, microtears occur in the muscles.
+During the rest phase, your body repairs these tears, making the muscles stronger and bigger.
+Without sufficient rest, your body doesn't get the chance to fully recover, which can lead to stagnation or even injuries.

 2. How much rest do you need?